jeepinbird/second-brain/docs/project_requirements_document.md

 * **FR-JRN-06:** The Markdown editor must support standard Markdown syntax, including nested bullet points.
 * **FR-JRN-07:** Users must be able to define and assign tags and properties (key-value pairs) to entries via YAML frontmatter.
 * **FR-JRN-08:** The system must parse markdown bullet points as discrete "events" within each journal entry.
 For the purpose of this system, every top-level bullet point within the "## Notes" section or similar designated content area is considered a discrete event.
-* **FR-JRN-09:** Sub-bullets (nested bullets) under a parent bullet must be treated as supporting details for that event.
+* **FR-JRN-09:** Sub-bullets (nested bullets) under a parent bullet must be treated as supporting details for the parent event.
 * **FR-JRN-10:** When searching or querying, the system must be able to retrieve events (bullets) individually rather than entire daily entries.
 * **FR-JRN-11:** For semantic search and NLP queries, each event (with its supporting details) should be treated as a discrete unit of content for embedding and retrieval.
 Tags found within the text of an event bullet (e.g., #tagname) should be parsed and associated with the event in the database (`event_tag` table), in addition to any tags defined in the entry's YAML frontmatter.